locka99/cpp-to-rust-book/features_of_rust/types.md

 Now we've swapped from one opaque type `size_type` to another called `difference_type`.
 Ugh.

 C/C++ types can also be needlessly wordy such as `unsigned long long int`.
 Again, this sort of puffery encourages code to make bad assumptions, use a less wordy type, or bloat the code with typedefs.
-The best action is of course to use `<cstdint.h>` / `<stdint.h>` if it is available.

 ## Rust